bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 80°
+- 78°
-- Breezy and Mostly Clear
+- Partly Cloudy
-- 41% humidity
+- 43% humidity
-- 16 mph wind
+- 14 mph wind
-- 28% cloud cover
+- 38% cloud cover
-- 61 AQI 🟨
+- 65 AQI 🟨
-- 0.24 inches of rain expected in the next 48 hours
+- 0.12 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>